Greenman v. Yuba Power Products, Inc.: Procedural history

-In 1957, the plaintiff, Mr Greenman brought charges against Yuba Power Products, Inc and the retailer from where the Shopsmith was purchased, for breach of expressed and implied warranties and negligence.
+In 1957, the plaintiff, Mr Greenman brought suit against Yuba Power Products, Inc and the retailer from where the Shopsmith was purchased, for breach of expressed and implied warranties and negligence.
 The case was heard in the Superior Court of San Diego County, by Judge Robert W Conyers and an appointed jury.
-The jury in the case found in favour of the retailer claiming that the evidence did not support negligence or any breach of warranties on the side of the retailer and also ruled that there was no evidence to support breach of implied warranties by the manufacturer.
+The jury in the case found in favor of the retailer claiming that the evidence did not support negligence or any breach of warranties on the side of the retailer and also ruled that there was no evidence to support breach of implied warranties by the manufacturer.
 Consequently, the plaintiff submitted a cause of action for negligence against the manufacturer.
-Accordingly, the court did find in favour of the plaintiff against the manufacturer and awarded a damages of $65,000 to the plaintiff, but ruled in favour of the retailer against the plaintiff on the charge of breach of warranties.
+Accordingly, the court did find in favor of the plaintiff against the manufacturer and awarded a damages of $65,000 to the plaintiff, but ruled in favor of the retailer against the plaintiff on the charge of breach of warranties.
 The manufacturer appealed this judgement and the case was taken to the Supreme Court of California.